 1. Boosts Magnesium Levels

-Appropriate levels of magnesium are absolutely key to good health, but it is very common to have a magnesium deficiency.
-Alcoholism, severe diarrhea, malnutrition or high calcium levels (hypercalcemia) can all cause hypomagnesemia or low magnesium levels.
+Appropriate levels of magnesium are absolutely key to good health, but it is very common to have insufficient magnesium.
+Alcoholism, severe diarrhea, malnutrition or high calcium levels (hypercalcemia) can all cause hypomagnesemia or low levels of magnesium.
 By simply soaking your feet or entire body in a bath containing Epsom salts, you can increase internal levels of magnesium naturally without taking magnesium supplements.

 Magnesium regulates over 300 enzymes in the body and plays an important role in organizing many bodily functions.
 These vital functions including muscle control, energy production, electrical impulses and elimination of harmful toxins.
 (2) Magnesium deficiencies are associated with a number of chronic diseases, including type 2 diabetes, Alzheimer’s disease, high blood pressure, heart disease, stroke and attention deficit hyperactivity disorder (ADHD).
 (3) By boosting your internal magnesium levels through external use of Epsom salt, you can help improve or ward off many avoidable health ailments.